YourBoyRory/DroneTools/README.md

 - `'back_color': HEX COLOR`\
   	Sets the color of the backgroud.\
   	When ommited, the default is black.
+- `'back_color': BOOLEAN`\
+  	When 'True' the generated image is a perfect square.\
+  	When ommited, the default is 'False'.

 ## Text Options
 - `'front_path': STRING`\